Knotx/knotx/documentation/src/main/wiki/ActionKnot.md

 # Action Knot
-Action Knot is a [[Knot|Knot]] implementation responsible for forms submissions handling.
-It supports simple forms with / without a redirection to successful pages and multi-step forms flows.
+Action Knot is an [[Knot|Knot]] implementation responsible for forms submissions handling.
+It supports simple (without file upload) forms including redirection to successful pages and multi-step forms flows.
 It provides also a service error handling mechanism.

 ##How does it work?
-Action Knot is used while both GET and POST client request processing.
+Action Knot is used with default Knot.x settings while both GET and POST client request processing.
 It transforms a form template to Knot.x agnostic one for GET requests.
-When client submits the form it calls configured [[Adapter|Adapter]] and based on its response redirect the client to a successful / error / next step page.
-It worth to mention that Action Knot does not support a current step validation.
-That functionality should be provided with an custom step authorization Knot.
+When client submits the form Action Knot calls configured [[Adapter|Adapter]] and based on its response redirect the client to a successful / error / next step page.
+It is worth to mention that Action Knot does not support current step validation.
+That functionality may be achieved by implementing a custom step authorization [[Knot|Knot]].

 Let's describe Action Knot behaviour with following example.